Scrid

 mention my thoughts in response

-to getting stuck behind a school bus.
+to getting stuck behind a yellow bus.

 *